githubtraining/security-strategy-essentials/responses/01_find-vulnerabilities.md

 ![dependency vulnerability alert](https://user-images.githubusercontent.com/9906718/46882979-c275b680-ce50-11e8-9f47-2081daf20b98.png)

-GitHub tracks vulnerabilities for a number of [supported languages](https://help.github.com/en/github/visualizing-repository-data-with-graphs/listing-the-packages-that-a-repository-depends-on#supported-languages) and their associated package managers, including RubyGems, NPM, Python PIP, Maven, and Nuget.
+GitHub tracks vulnerabilities for a number of supported languages and their associated [package ecosystems](https://docs.github.com/en/github/visualizing-repository-data-with-graphs/about-the-dependency-graph#supported-package-ecosystems), including RubyGems, NPM, Python PIP, Maven, and .NET.

 GitHub receives a notification of a newly-announced vulnerability.
 Next, we check for repositories that use the affected version of that dependency.
 We send security alerts to a set of people within those affected repositories.
 The owners are contacted by default and it's possible to configure specific teams or individuals to get these important notifications.